Andrea Campbell: Early life and education

 Campbell poses with Lois Savage, her aunt and mother-figure, on the day of her swearing-in as attorney general.
 With Campbell's birth mother deceased and her birth father imprisoned for much of her childhood, Savage and her husband played a major role in Campbell's upbringing.

 Campbell and her twin brother, Andre, were born in Boston, Massachusetts.
 She has an older brother named Alvin Jr. Soon after she was born, her birth father, Alvin Campbell Sr., was sentenced to an eight-year prison term.
-When Campbell was only eight months old, her birth mother,Denise, was killed in a car accident while driving to visit Campbell's birth father in prison.
-This forced Campbell and her brothers to spend time residing in foster care and with various relatives.
-Among the relatives Campbell lived with were her grandmother (who suffered from alcoholism), as well as her aunt and uncle Lois and Ron Savage.
+When Campbell was only eight months old, her birth mother, Denise, was killed in a car accident while driving to visit Campbell's birth father in prison.
+As a result, Campbell and her brothers resided in foster care and with various relatives.
+Among the relatives Campbell lived with were her grandmother, an alcoholic, as well as her aunt and uncle Lois and Ron Savage.
 The Savages played a major role in her upbringing, and Campbell refers to them as being her parents.
 Campbell did not know her birth father until she was eight, at which time he was released from prison and she and her siblings began living with him.

-Campbell was raised in the Roxbury and South End neighborhoods of Boston in an area that is a key Black population and cultural center of the city.
-Over the course of her youth, Campbell attended five different schools within the Boston Public Schools system.
-Campbell graduated from Boston Latin School.
-While Campbell performed well academically, by the time she was a high school student, both of her brothers had served prison sentences.
+Campbell was raised in the Roxbury and South End neighborhoods of Boston in a majority Black area.
+Over the course of her youth, she attended five different schools within the Boston Public Schools system.
+Shell graduated from Boston Latin School.
+By the time she was a high school student, both of her brothers had served prison sentences.

 Campbell attended Princeton University for college.
 While she was 19 years of age and attending Princeton, her birth father died, leaving her an orphan.
 Campbell graduated from Princeton in 2004.
 When Campbell was 29, her twin brother, who suffered from scleroderma, died while in state custody awaiting trial.
 Campbell has said that the cause of her brother's death is not known to her.
-Following her graduation from Princeton, Campbell enrolled at the UCLA School of Law where she would earn her J.D.
+Following her graduation from Princeton, Campbell enrolled at the UCLA School of Law, where she received her J.D. degree.